 Set up your email marketing campaigns to follow up cart abandoners.
 Cart abandonment emails are triggered when customers leave the website without completing the checkout, but have items in their cart.

-These emails are insanely effective at driving sales online as they remind and lead customers back to the site to complete their order.
+These emails are insanely effective at driving online sales as they remind and lead potential customers back to the site to complete their order.